 An important avenue opened by \Cref{eq:Z_with_paths} is the possibility to calculate the equilibrium density fluctuations of the system from the thermal average defined by \Cref{eq:Th_avg}

 which describes the density diffusion of particles within imaginary time where $\hat{n}(\mathbf{k},\tau)$ refers to the imaginary-time density particle operator.
 This function is called the imaginary-time correlation function (ITCF).
 It is defined analogously to \Cref{eq:density_rt}.
-Since we only performed a Wick rotation of the real-time propagator, \Cref{eq:ITCF_PIMC} must contain the same physical information as the real-time density--density intermediate scattering function \Cref{eq:intermediate}.
+After the Wick rotation of the closed-path expressions, one can obtain again the equilibrium real-time dynamic canonical averages using analytic continuations, which may be challenging in practice.
 In an experiment, the density fluctuations of the system can be probed by scattering experiments under the assumption that the probe beam is sufficiently weak to not significantly influence the sample equilibrium distribution.
 A scattering experiment will measure not the real-time intermediate scattering function \Cref{eq:intermediate}, but the dynamic structure factor \Cref{eq:DSF_FT}.
 The connection between the DSF and the ITCF is given by performing the inverse Fourier transformation in \Cref{eq:DSF_FT} and a Wick rotation that results in a two-sided Laplace transform

 The full calculation to arrive at this result requires some technical steps and results from complex analysis that we do not reiterate for simplicity.
 This equation tells us that in order to compare the results from an ensemble averaged simulation with the real-time measurements, we have to perform an inverse Laplace transformation~\cite{JARRELL1996133}.